Historic Heathen Yule

 It is not déjà vu.
 It really is Yule!

 There is a lot of talk in the heathen and pagan communities about why so many people believe the original date for Yule is December 21st every year.
-This research-based article will give you the facts within three minutes
+This research-based article gives you the basic facts in three minutes.

-Yule: This midwinter celebration goes way back.
-Back to (as early as) the 4th century.
-The Germanic-Saxons called it Jólaboði (Jól) and the Scandinavian's called it Jul.
-Both translate to the English word 'Yule'.
+Yule is midwinter celebration that goes back to (as early as) the 4th century.
+The Germanic-Saxons called it Jólaboði (Jól), and the Scandinavians called it Jul.
+Both translate to the English word 'Yule.'

 Historians have deciphered that Yule starts during the longest and coldest time of the year.
-After this days start to get longer again.
-The ancient ancestors would celebrate Yule because the sun was going to start making the days last longer.
-This meant Earth was preparing to become fertile again, fields would soon be ready to sow, and Earth and its creations will soon be reborn.
+After this, days begin to get longer again.
+These ancient Saxon/Nordic people would celebrate Yule because the sun starts making the days last longer.
+This meant the earth is preparing to become fertile again, fields will soon be ready to sow, and Earth and its creations are ready for rebirth.
 Historic Heathen Yule does not have a set date.
-It relies on the moon phase, which makes sense because the calendar as we know it did not exist.
+It relies on the moon phase because the calendar (as we know it) did not exist.

 Yule would occur during the months of Jolmanuðr.
-Every month was structured around lunar phases, so it is impossible to give a set date and month of each historically attested holiday.
-To help explain, I have created my own depiction of what the calendar would look like based on studies done by Andreas Nordberg, PhD:
+Every month was structured around lunar phases, making it impossible to give a set date and month for each historically attested holiday.
+To help explain, I have created a depiction of what the calendar would look like based on studies done by Andreas Nordberg, Ph.D.:

 Yule Celebrations from the Viking Age

-We have records indicating the Old Norse pagans celebrated with four traditions:
+We have records indicating the Old Norse pagans celebrated using four traditions:

-A Sacrifice (blot) - The pagans would sacrifice farm animals and display them in front of their homes so people knew what animals were being sacrificed for the gods.
-The blood of the animals would be sprinkled on alters, walls and participants using magical twigs.
-Following this the sacrifice would be cooked over the Hearth's fire and served to the hall.
+A Sacrifice (blót) - The pagans would sacrifice farm animals and display them in front of their homes, so people knew what animals were being sacrificed for the gods.
+The blood of the animals would be sprinkled on altars, walls and participants using magical twigs.
+The sacrifice would be cooked over the Hearth fire and served to the hall.

 Feasting - There would be celebratory drinking of mead and feasting of the sacrificed animals.
-Cups would be raised in honor of gods and ancestors: Odin for victory and power, Niord and Freyja for peace and good season, and for departed friends and family buried in mounds.
+Cups would be raised in honour of gods and ancestors: Óðinn for victory and power, Njördr and Freya for peace and a good season, and for departed friends and family buried in mounds.

-Yule Gifts - Not much is said about what was gifted back in the historical heathen days, but from the sagas we have evidence of people offering Yule gifts to merchants and friends.
+Yule Gifts - Not much is said about what was gifted back in the historical heathen days, but we have evidence of people offering Yule gifts to merchants and friends from the sagas.